 How To Identify and Manage Your Emotional Triggers

 A mood tracker is a very useful tool for people with mental health conditions.
 By logging your emotions and what might have caused them, you can identify specific things that trigger your depression, anxiety, PTSD, or other condition.
 You can also identify how your emotions affect your behavior and better eliminate unwanted behaviors.

 Once you get into the habit of mood tracking and successfully compile a log, take time to understand the results.
 Your therapist can also help you interpret your mood chart and teach you how you can use it in your daily life.

 Struggling with regulating your emotions?
 The team at Ellie Mental Health can help.
-Call us today and get matched with a therapist.
+Get matched with a therapist near you today!